But first, I present a whole bunch of disclaimers…

 UPDATE: We have a new set of Cycle 3 Reading Plans where we recommend our favorite read alouds and picture books from our first three trips through Cycle 3.
 Go check it out here!

 The books listed below were on our reading plan a few years ago.
-Although many of them have made it onto our favorites list, some of them have not.
+Although many of them have made it onto our favorites list, some of them have not, so be sure to reference the above updated reading plans!
+It’s a much better list of books!

 First, a correlation for just the Acts & Facts History Cards, Acts & Facts Science Cards, Lyrical Life Science Volume 3, Everything You Need to Know about American History Homework, and Story of the World.